Blue’s Clues Birthday Party Ideas

-My favorite party decoration was the Blue’s Clues Mailbox I made out of an old shoe box.
+My favorite party decoration was the Blue’s Clues Mailbox I made out of an old shoe box because my son loves singing the mail time song in the show.
 It made a great card box and was adorable in photos.

-If you would like to make your own Blue’s Clues Mailbox, check out my post Blue’s Clues DIY Mailbox.
+If you would like to make your own Blue’s Clues Mailbox out of a cardboard box and dark blue paper, check out my post Blue’s Clues DIY Mailbox.

 One of my favorite additions to birthday parties is the themed plates, napkins, and cups.
 I like to purchase 1 set of themed and mix in some plain as well.

 I purchased a Blue’s Clues set off Amazon Here!

 I found the cutest Blue’s Blues balloons for the party for my son to enjoy.
 There was a Blue Puppy Mylar balloon that I attached to the birthday child's chair, which could also be his Thinking Chair, a round Blue’s Clues Mylar balloon, some small latex Blue’s Clues balloons, and a large blue number 2.

 My children have a tiny wooden picnic table we were gifted a few years back.
 It’s been the best way to have children at our house because they can sit at their picnic table comfortably.
 I put a Blue’s Clues tablecloth on his party table so the kids could enjoy Blue while they ate.